 Jean-François Séguier, Dissertation sur l’ancienne inscription de la Maison-Carrée de Nismes, 1759

-The architecture of the Maison Carrée of Roman Nîmes
+The architecture of the Maison Carrée, the jewel of the Roman monuments of Nîmes

 The same stylistic motifs are visible at the Temple of Mars Ultor in the Forum of Augustus in Rome.
 This most likely served as a model for reference.
 Starting in the 4th century, the Maison Carrée was reused as a church, which explains its excellent state of preservation.